 A Student Leader is involved in one or many of the following activities:

-- working for an association or club
+- involved with an association or club on campus

 - volunteering on campus